mir-mirsodikov/vulcan/README.md

 A CLI tool for generating files and folders for JavaScript meta frameworks like Next.js, Nuxt.js, SvelteKit, etc.

-> **Note:** This is my first time working with Rust and I am still learning the
-> language and best practices in CLIs, in general.
-> I am sure there are better ways to do things and I am open to any
-> suggestions.

 # Goal

 I have been working with various JavaScript frameworks and I noticed that there